omussell/grim/hugo/content/design/index.md

 ---

 By using configuration management tools, we can codify our infrastructure which allows us to follow the same deployment pipeline as the applications we host, are able to perform disaster recovery quicker and have a history of the changes to the infrastructure.

+All changes to the infrastructure should be performed by the configuration management tools with the changed files being stored in version control.

 Configuration management tools would be used to manage both server provisioning and the configuration.
 Some configuration management tools can perform both roles which is preferable.